Are you in the market for a new, reasonably priced office chair? Do you consider yourself to be a bit of a do-it-yourselfer?

 Viva1427L Big and Tall Thick Padded High Back

 This chair is a disaster, and we wouldn’t mind if Viva Office deleted it immediately from their lineup.
-There are so many issues with this design that it’s hard to know even where to start, so let’s pick the most obvious.
+This design has so many issues that it’s hard to know even where to start, so let’s pick the most obvious.

 This is an ugly chair.
-It doesn’t look like any thought was put into the aesthetic at all.
-On top of being ugly, it’s got a useless 2” height adjustment range.
+It doesn’t look like any thought was put into its aesthetic.
+On top of being ugly, it has a useless 2” height adjustment range.
 It might as well not even have a gas lift.

-Even worse, although this chair is billed as being for “big and tall” people, it’s only got a 350-pound weight limit.
+Even worse, although this chair is billed as being for “big and tall” people, it has only a 350-pound weight limit.
 That’s the kind of weight limit you typically see on conventional furniture.
-It’s not uncommon to see big and tall chairs supporting 400-500 pounds of user weight.
+It’s common to see big and tall chairs supporting 400-500 pounds of user weight.

 Then there’s the ergonomic features.
-The headrest is overstuffed to the point of being useless, and the waterfall seat isn’t.
-It does offer good lumbar support, and the armrests are ergonomic and well padded, but that’s about it.
+The headrest is overstuffed to be useless, and the waterfall seat isn’t.
+It does offer good lumbar support, and the armrests are ergonomic and well-padded, but that’s about it.

-On the plus side, the chair features “soft spring technology” combined with block foam padding in both the seat and the seat back that makes it delightfully comfortable.
+On the plus side, the chair features “soft spring technology” combined with block foam padding in both the seat and the back, making it delightfully comfortable.
 Unfortunately, even here, the comfort is degraded by poorly implemented ergonomic features.

-If it weren’t for the presence of so many glaring design flaws, the soft spring technology would be a key selling point.
+The soft spring technology would be a key selling point if it weren’t for so many glaring design flaws.
 As things stand, the flaws overwhelm the chair’s few positive attributes.
 It’s just not worth the money.

-There is something of a silver lining here though.
-This base proves that Viva Office is capable of making a chair that will support more than 250 pounds of user weight.
-In our view, every chair they have should be built around this basic frame such that their default max. supported weight is 350 pounds.
+There is something of a silver lining here, though.
+This base proves that Viva Office can make a chair that supports more than 250 pounds of user weight.
+In our view, every chair should be built around this basic frame so that its default maximum supported weight is 350 pounds.

-The company sells a ruggedized nylon base that’s capable of supporting 500-pounds of user weight.
+The company sells a ruggedized nylon base capable of supporting 500 pounds of user weight.
 This is what their big and tall chair should have been built around.

 Bottom line: This is a really bad design.
 The weight limit is too low, the height adjustment range is barely in the big and tall zone, and the bonded leather won’t stand up well to the rigors of heavy daily usage.